Vitor Belfort: Belfort vs. Jacare

-Belfort was booked to compete against fellow MMA veteran Ronaldo 'Jacare' Souza in a professional boxing match at Gamebred Boxing 4 on April 1, 2023.
+Belfort was booked to compete against fellow MMA veteran Ronaldo 'Jacare' Souza in a professional boxing match at Gamebred Boxing 4 on 1 April 2023.
+Belfort defeated Jacare via unanimous decision.

 Personal life

 Belfort was born on 1 April 1977, in Rio de Janeiro to a French-Brazilian father and a Greek-Brazilian mother.
 He is married to Joana Prado, with whom he has three children.
 They started dating in 2000 and broke up, but reunited during a reality show in 2002.
 The same year, Belfort appeared with Joana when she was photographed for the Brazilian edition of Playboy.

 On 9 January 2004, Belfort's sister, Priscila, disappeared and the relatives received no information about her.
 In August 2007, a woman identified as Elaine Paiva confessed that she participated in her kidnapping and killing, and that she was kidnapped to pay off a four thousand dollar debt Paiva had with drug dealers.
 Paiva was arrested along with three others alleged to be involved in the kidnapping.
 The group allegedly buried her body in the woods in Rio de Janeiro where police conducted searches, but her remains have never been found.
 Her family however does not accept this version of events, and believes that Priscila is still alive somewhere.
 Belfort still maintains a missing page on the Brazilian version of his website.

 Belfort speaks Portuguese, English, and Spanish.
 He is a devout Christian.
 Belfort believes the most important key to his success and longevity in the sport is that he is happy with what he does.
 "I just thank God every day.
 I’m happy.
 I’m healthy.
 Bottom line is it's just the way you treat life and life will treat you back.
 Make sure you’re happy with whatever is going on in your life.
 I think the key of life is just be happy with what's in front of you and the decision of my life is under God and God knows what's best for me."
 Belfort also appeared in a testimonial video on I Am Second, in which he shares his story of his faith in Jesus Christ.

 Belfort's autobiography Vitor Belfort: Lições de garra, fé e sucesso was published by Thomas Nelson Brazil in 2012.

 Belfort appears in the video for the song "I'm Down" by The Almost.

-On April 26, 2018, Belfort became a naturalized American citizen.
+On 26 April 2018, Belfort became a naturalized American citizen.